Earn 80,000 bonus points after spending $2,000 on purchases within the first three months of account opening.

 You’re often better off transferring your points to United for trips to Europe as they levy no fuel surcharges.

-A really good deal with British Airways points is using them to book flights with American, US Airways, and Alaska Airlines.
-You can get them for as little as 9,000 points roundtrip.
+A really good deal with British Airways points is using them to book flights with American and Alaska Airlines.
+You can get them for as little as 15,000 points roundtrip.
+You can also transfer your Ultimate Rewards® to Aer Lingus Avios and Iberia Avios, but your redemption options are limited.

 You can transfer your points instantly to Korean Airlines SkyPass mile accounts.